samuelpfchoi/RoboND-P1-Rover-Project/README.md

 ### Notebook Analysis

+The notebook mainly breakdown the perception process into several small steps, which let us to easily visualize the functionality of the step and effectively parameters tunning or selection of difference methods to acheive the function.
+The steps includes:

 **Perspective Transform**

 To transform the camera images coming from the rover to shift them from the rover's view to bird view

 Here is the image applied perspective transformation: